Cassini's Division: 2010

-2014 & 2015
+2014 and 2015

 Cassini's Division hit the studio of Universal Music Publishing in the middle of 2014 to record their second album titled Animal Wisdom with Universal resident recording engineer Devashis Ray.
-This album includes works of Rahul which predates the band's 2010 debut album Ringside View.
+This album includes works of Rahul, which predates the band's 2010 debut album Ringside View.
 The album revolves around the concept of how all the species on earth, except human beings, coexist in harmony with the nature.
 This album features the same line-up of Ringside View except John Bose, who left the band and went to Delhi in 2011 to fulfil personal work commitments.
-While they searched for a new bassist all this time, Sukanti, the lead guitarist of the band found a way to deal with this gap by playing bass with his guitar itself.
+While they searched for a new bassist all this time, Sukanti, the lead guitarist of the band, found a way to deal with this gap by playing bass with his guitar itself.
 He uses a thicker string for the 6th string and a processor to trigger bass while he plays his and bassist's parts in a song.
 Before they hit the studio this setup was tried and tested in several live gigs in and around Kolkata including in an open air gig at Jaipur Law University.
 The date for the release was not fixed however, the band has put its emphasis about a concert release of the album.
 The frontman Rahul wants to have a sit-down-concert kind of release for the album.

 After some initial balancing of tracks and basic mixing by Sukanti and Rahul at Sukanti's Kolkata studio in early 2015, the album was sent for mixing and mastering to Universal Music Publishing studios.
 It is expected that the album will be released sometime in 2016.